GauravPatel89/EVA-Track3-Assignments/EndGame/README.md

 ### Submission:

-Click following image to play video.
 [![EndGame Final Submission](https://github.com/GauravPatel89/EVA-Track3-Assignments/blob/master/EndGame/Figures/endGameVideoSnapShot.png)](https://youtu.be/77mfBYC8f0g)

 ### How to generate above video?

 To generate output shown in above video, car needs to first learn to navigate the map.
-Car can then make use of the knowledge to navigate roads and hit the targets as shown in the video.
+Car can then make use of this knowledge to navigate roads and hit the targets as shown in the video.

 #### How to train your car?
 Just like humans Car needs to go through tons of experiences, learn which actions are rewarding and which are penalizing, experiment, make mistakes, improvise.
 It's a lot.
 But its doable using Deep Reinforcement Learning.